 J-1 students who graduate or complete their exchange program of study and begin post-completion Academic Training must have continuing healthcare coverage during the Academic Training period.
 Students who have graduated qualify for a SHIP continuation plan if they were a registered student enrolled in SHIP for the Spring or Fall semester immediately preceding their graduation.
 See the UHS website for Health Insurance After Graduation regarding selecting a plan after your final semester of registration.
 Be sure that any plan you select meets the Department of State requirements for J-1/J-2 health insurance (see below).

 BIO is aware of the following providers that have J-1/J-2 compliant health insurance options.
-BIO does not do not endorse any plans, and students should research and compare plans to determine that the coverage is both sufficient for their needs and meets the J-1/J-2 Dept of State requirements listed below.
-Make sure to check with any company to determine which plans are appropriate for J-1/J-2 students on post-completion training.
+BIO does not do not endorse any particular plans, and students should research and compare plans to determine that the coverage is both sufficient for their needs and meets the J-1/J-2 Dept of State requirements listed below.
+Make sure to check with the company to determine which plans are appropriate and meet Dept. of State requirements for J-1/J-2 students on post-completion training.

 - Garnett and Powers: http://internationaloffice.berkeley.edu/j-insurance

 - Barney & Barney: http://barneyandbarney.com/international-scholars.html

 - Envisage International Corporation (International Student Insurance)

 - International Student Health Insurance: https://www.isoa.org/

 - PGH Global: https://www.pghstudent.com

 U.S. Dept. of State Required Health Insurance Coverage for J-1/J-2 Exchange Visitors

 - Covers pre-existing conditions after a reasonable waiting period